Choosing between avoir and être in the passé composé in French

 Il s’est levé tard ce matin.
 He got up late this morning.

-Learn more about French grammar with us.
-Still having difficulties with 'Choosing between avoir and être in the passé composé'?
-Want to improve your French?
-Test our online French lessons and receive a free level assessment!
+Still having trouble with 'Choosing between avoir and être in the passé composé'?
+Master the rules of French grammar and improve your French level thanks to our online French lessons Frantastique.
+We're offering a 7-day free trial, so what are you waiting for?

 What our users say: